 The accompanying financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-Since inception, the Company has incurred cumulative net losses and negative cash flows from operations.
+Since inception, the Company has incurred cumulative net losses of \$19,076,931 and net negative cash flows from operations.
 These factors, among others, raise substantial doubt about the Company's ability to continue as a going concern.
 The financial statements do not include any adjustments relating to the recoverability and classification of assets or the amounts and classification of recorded liabilities that might be necessary should the Company be unable to continue as a going concern.
 The Company's continuation as a going concern is dependent upon its ability to generate sufficient cash flows to meet its obligations on a timely basis, to obtain additional financing, and ultimately to attain profitability.
-Management is currently pursuing a potential merger with its remaining major stockholder.
+The Company plans to maintain its limited operations by further reducing its expenses and expects its parent company to fund any shortfalls so that it may continue assessing the financial value of keeping the Company as a going concern.